javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 1. If you answer "Yes" to "Make an error?", then `try -> catch -> finally`.
 2. If you say "No", then `try -> finally`.

-The `finally` clause is often used when we start doing something and want to finalize it in any case of outcome.
+The `finally` clause is often used when we start doing something and want to finalize it regardless of the outcome.

 For instance, we want to measure the time that a Fibonacci numbers function `fib(n)` takes.
 Naturally, we can start measuring before it runs and finish afterwards.
 But what if there's an error during the function call?
 In particular, the implementation of `fib(n)` in the code below returns an error for negative or non-integer numbers.